 22 Then they will look to the earth, and see trouble and darkness, gloom of anguish; and they will be driven into darkness.
 (Isa.
 8:16-22 NKJ)

-As they are looking upward still cursing, God grants them their first true vision.
+While they are cursing God causes them to look upward, receive their first true vision.

-They are forced to look down, see the nether regions of the abyss, trouble and darkness, thick gloom.
-Their rising anguish is palpable, filling them with dread.
-Then God drives them down into the pit, into darkness.
+They are forced to look down, see the nether region trouble and darkness, thick gloom.
+Suddenly the Terror of the LORD seizes them; and down they are driven into the eternal darkness.